edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 Some questions you might try:

-- "What is EdgeDB?"
+- "What is EdgeQL?"
-- "Who is EdgeDB for?"
+- "Who is EdgeQL for?"
-- "How should I get started with EdgeDB?"
+- "How should I get started with EdgeQL?"

 If you don't like the responses you're getting, here are a few things you might try tweaking: